Itozee/itozee/README.md

 <br>

-Hello, I'm Emmanuel Itodo.
+Hello, I'm  Manuel Itodo.
 With a background as an auditor at Bakertilly (Chartered Accountants), specializing in international regulatory compliance, I have gained valuable experience.
 My passion for tackling business challenges has driven me to delve into the dynamic world of data.
 Exploring data warehousing ETL has taught me the value of leveraging historical and industry-related data for effective decision-making.
 Proficiency with tools like MySQL Workbench and PowerBI has equipped me with the practical skills.
 Beside's data stuff, I enjoying playing football and watching Chelsea.

 <br>